-Business partnerships, like marriage, do not always end as planned.
+As we look forward to plans for 2021, we may find that business partnerships, like marriage, do not always end as expected.
 Some business relationships work as well as one may hope and the business thrives.
 Others become contentious and partners realize it is best to go their separate ways.

 Which leads to one big question — how do business partners dissolve the partnership?

 Partnerships are generally legal relationships.
 These are business structures that result from drafting various legal documents.
-Although it is not wise to simply walk away from the partnership, there are ways to end the business relationship wisely.
+Although it is not wise to simply walk away from the partnership, Weiner Law Group LLC provides guidance on how to end the business relationship wisely.
 Three examples include:

 - Buy out a partner.
 One option involves buying out a partner’s interest in the business.
 This process generally involves the need for a business valuation before negotiations can move forward.
 Ideally, the business partnership agreement will include a buy-sell agreement.
 This agreement should provide guidance on how to move forward.
 If an agreement is not present the partners would need to agree upon an acceptable process before moving forward.